douglaskline/trucktrackrepo/classProjects/MIS567/MIS567Project2/aysun.md

 this is Aysun
-i wrote something different than the branch 340
+i wrote something different than the branch 340 - which was item A for the project 7